2015 Sri Lankan presidential election: Violence

 The house in Beruwala that former president Chandrika Kumaratunga and provincial councillor Hirunika Premachandra, who had defected to support Sirisena, were dining in was stoned by UPFA supporters on 26 December 2014.
-Later that night clashes broke in Beruwala out between UPFA and UNP supporters resulting in the Special Task Force being deployed in the town the following day.
+Later that night, clashes broke out in Beruwala between UPFA and UNP supporters, resulting in the Special Task Force being deployed to the town the following day.
 Sirisena's election office in Irrakandi was attacked on the night of 27/28 December 2014.
-On the night of 28 December 2014 Sirisena supporters were attacked following a rally at Nidangala near Mahiyangana, resulting in three injuries.
-A group of artists distributing leaflets for the Sirisena in Kumbukgate near Kurunegala were attacked by UPFA supporters on 29 December 2014 as police officers looked on.
-On 30 December 2014 clashes broke in Polonnaruwa between two groups Buddhist monks, one supporting Rajapaksa and the other Sirisena, during which an election monitor was attacked and threatened by supporters of Deputy Minister Siripala Gamalath.
+On the night of 28 December 2014, Sirisena supporters were attacked following a rally at Nidangala near Mahiyangana, resulting in three injuries.
+A group of artists distributing leaflets for Sirisena in Kumbukgate near Kurunegala were attacked by UPFA supporters on 29 December 2014 as police officers looked on.
+On 30 December 2014, clashes broke out in Polonnaruwa between two groups of Buddhist monks, one supporting Rajapaksa and the other Sirisena, during which an election monitor was attacked and threatened by supporters of Deputy Minister Siripala Gamalath.

 An opposition rally on 2 January 2015 in Pelmadulla was stoned by government supporters, seriously injuring at least 20, whilst Sirisena was addressing the rally.
 Unidentified individuals fired shots at the house of UPFA provincial councillor Lakshman Wendaruwa, who had earlier pledged support for Sirisena, on the night of 2 January 2015, injuring a security guard.
-As Sirisena was leaving a rally at Aralaganwila on 3 January 2015 a group of government supporters arrived in a jeep and fired shots at the rally, injuring a bystander and damaging vehicles.
+As Sirisena was leaving a rally at Aralaganwila on 3 January 2015, a group of government supporters arrived in a jeep and fired shots at the rally, injuring a bystander and damaging vehicles.

-On 5 January 2015 three people setting up a stage for a Sirisena rally in Kahawatta were injured when unidentified people fired shots at them.
+On 5 January 2015, three people setting up a stage for a Sirisena rally in Kahawatta were injured when unidentified people fired shots at them.
 Arrest warrants were issued for three UPFA politicians, including deputy minister Premalal Jayasekara, in connection with the shooting.
 One of the victims, Shantha Dodamgoda, succumbed to injuries and died on 7 January 2015.

 On election day, 8 January 2015, explosions were reported at three locations — Navaladi junction near Alvai, Nelukkulam Kalaimagal Maha Vidyalayam near Vavuniya and Beruwala.
 Two women were assaulted by UPFA supporters, including deputy minister Sarana Gunawardena, in Yatiyana.